rmihael/rmihael.github.io/_posts/2013-09-07-monadic-di-with-reader-interfaces.markdown

 Surprisingly enough this code will compile and the type of `program` value would be inferred as `Reader[SomeFooService.Conf with SomeBarService.Conf, Int]`.
 Now it's something to be both happy and worrying about.
 A happy part comes from the fact that compiler did it's job perfectly by inferring the correct value type.
 And worries are because that inferring was possible thanks to Reader's [contravariance](http://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)) on first of it's type arguments.
 It means that we have to use a class inheritance mechanic to build up the configuration that makes the `program` live and breathe.

 The Scala 2.10 compiler will give you a warning about inferring [existential type](http://en.wikipedia.org/wiki/Existential_type#Existential_types) scalaz.Kleisli and propose to add `import scala.language.existentials` to get rid of this warning.
-I don't currently understand how Scalaz managed to infer this type and don't know if this warning something to worry about.
+Currently I don't understand how Scalaz managed to infer this type and don't know if this warning something to worry about.
 Hopefully I'll have some time soon to grok it.

 In the next post I'll try to workaround some difficulties that comes from the need to use class inheritance to build up the configuration value.
 One problem that is particularly important is applying different configurations to the same services depending on some context.
 Constructor-based dependency injection makes it trivial by creating different stateful instances of services.
 It doesn't seems to be the case for Reader-based injection.